 Milwaukee Youth Poet Laureate logo in the top left, on the right side, in black line drawing, a person holding a book in one hand with the other hand active as if reading out loud, line drawings of a microphone, a pencil, a Composition notebook, and decorative shapes float above the reader.

 Are you a high school poet ready to amplify your voice?
-Submissions for Milwaukee's Youth Poet Laureate competition open on December 1, 2024!
+Application for Milwaukee's Youth Poet Laureate competition is now open!

 What’s MYPL all about?